Article

 Where to Find Bermuda’s Moongates

 There are at least 40 moongates on the island, many of them on private property.
-But you can easily access them at the Bermuda Botanical Gardens, Par-la-Ville Park, Tobacco Bay Beach and Shelly Bay Beach.
+But you can easily access them at the Bermuda Botanical Gardens, Par-la-Ville Park, and Tobacco Bay Beach.
 You can also find them on the grounds of many of the island's hotels, including the Hamilton Princess & Beach ClubGrotto Bay Beach Resort & SpaThe Reefs Resort & ClubCambridge Beaches Resort & Spa and Pompano Beach Club.

 Subscribe